zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 At Zegetech, rails and docker are an important part of how we make things happen.
 The resulting setup will, therefore, be for a rails application running on docker.
 If you don't have a basic understanding of either rails, docker or ruby, you might want to [check them out](_posts/2019-02-14-rails-on-docker.md)

+Testing support was woven into the Rails fabric from the beginning.
+A test directory along with the respective files are created by default during app generation.

+The helpers, mailers, and models directories are meant to hold tests for view helpers, mailers, and models, respectively.
+The controller's directory is meant to hold tests for controllers, routes, and views.
+The integration directory is meant to hold tests for interactions between controllers.

+By default, every Rails application has three environments: development, test, and production.
+Each environment's configuration can be modified similarly.
+In this case, we can modify our test environment by changing the options found in config/environments/test.rb.
+A dedicated test database allows you to set up and interact with test data in isolation.

 # CHOICES